pbayer/erjulix/README.md

 ## Rationale

 This is a quick prototype for interoperability based on [Erlang`s Term Format](http://erlang.org/doc/apps/erts/erl_ext_dist.html) over UDP.
 It allows applications in Web services, IoT or microservices.

+- It is suitable for experimenting and learning before providing Julia [Actors](https://github.com/JuliaActors/Actors.jl) with functionality for sharing messages with Erlang/Elixir.
-A more general application should be done with [OSC](http://opensoundcontrol.org).
+- A more general application, providing message-based interop also with other languages should be done with [OSC](http://opensoundcontrol.org).

 ## Installation